 Information does not solely exist in one of two polar extremes, fake or real.
-The term “fake news” plays to human proclivity to quick label its sensory experience as good or bad, right or wrong, left or right, holy or evil, us versus them, and republican or democrat in the dichotomous U.S.A. culture.
+The term “fake news” panders to the human proclivity for quick labeling sensory experiences as good or bad, right or wrong, left or right, holy or evil, us versus them, and republican or democrat in the dichotomous U.S. culture.
 An intellectual media consumer would focus upon the preponderance of evidence when aligning one’s opinion or coming to a summary conclusion, not fake or real.

 Is fast-food fake or real food?
-Food is neither “fake” nor “real” when chewed and swallowed.
-And food is neither “natural” nor “unnatural.”
-These are simpleton marketing terms for the uninformed.
+Certainly some people like to debate such a question.
+But food is neither “fake” nor “real” when edible, and food is neither “natural” nor “unnatural.”
+These are simpleton marketing terms for the uninformed, like “real” and “fake.”

-“Real news” is a term analogous to “natural food.”
-Food labeled “natural” is just as illusory and insipid as the term “unnatural,” but no consumer considers purchasing food labeled “unnatural.”
+“Real news” is a term like “natural food.”
+Food labeled “natural” is just as illusory and insipid as the term “unnatural,” and it is interesting to note that no one considers purchasing food labeled “unnatural.”
 No marketing agency uses the label “unnatural food.”

 “Copyright © 16MAR17 by Steven A. Schwab”